Research Centers and Specialized Laboratories at SFA

 Visit any of our Research Centers today to learn more about - and get involved in - the cutting edge activities taking place at SFA!

 The Waters of East Texas (WET) Center conducts research and assessment projects on water related resources, ecosystems, and issues in the east Texas region.
 Expertise within the WET Center is multidisciplinary and includes wetland function and restoration, surface hydrology, water quality assessment, aquatic toxicology, aquatic biology fish population assessment, GIS applications, remote sensing applications, soil sampling and analysis, and wildlife assessment.
-Supported by the Research Development Fund
+Start-up support provided by the Research Development Fund

 The National Center for Pharmaceutical Crops (NCPC) of the Arthur Temple College of Forestry and Agriculture is a pioneer in pharmaceutical crop research in the United States.
 Ongoing research projects are pursued with the goals of improving human health by discovering novel anti-tumor and antiviral agents from native plants, enhancing U.S. security in strategic pharmaceuticals by reducing dependency and vulnerability on foreign supply of active pharmaceutical ingredients, and revitalizing the U.S. and Texas rural economy by developing high-value pharmaceutical crops.
-Supported in part by the Research Development Fund
+Operations supported in part by the Research Development Fund

 The primary goal of the STEM Research and Learning Center is to conduct cutting-edge research on Center activities designed recruit students who are interested in science, technology, engineering, and mathematics, and prepare them academically to enter STEM careers.
 The mission of the STEM Center is to promote the STEM disciplines, in general, including comprehensive areas of STEM education such as EC-12, higher and graduate education, and workforce and industry-related fields.
-Supported by the Research Development Fund
+Start-up support provided by the Research Development Fund

 Established by Congress in 2005, the Columbia Regional Geospatial Service Center is the national model for a growing network of regional research and development centers that gather and deliver geospatial information, tools and training necessary to emergency planning and response, economic development and natural resource management.
 Current Centers are located at The University of Texas at El Paso, Texas Tech University in Lubbock, Lamar University in Beaumont and Texas A&M International University in Laredo as well as the Columbia Center at Stephen F. Austin State University in Nacogdoches.
 The System engages in statewide and regional research projects in all mission areas.